You are here

 - AmCham Montenegro - Donate to a fundraising account, which The Government of Montenegro has opened for suppression of virus COVID-19.
 See more here.

-- AmCham Poland - Click here to read about the Anti-Crisis Shield in Poland.
+- AmCham Poland - Click here to read 'Back to Work under the New Normal', the full survey of AmCham Poland’s members.

 - AmCham Serbia - AmCham Serbia is sharing a document focusing on COVID-19 Recommendations for Business as well as a check list to protect the workforce from the consequences of COVID-19.